-At its core, sustainability, energy efficiency, higher compliance and safety, and even the maintenance of the floor are where the real value is with the best commercial solutions.
+At its core, sustainability, energy efficiency, higher compliance and safety, and even floor maintenance are where the real value is with the best commercial solutions.

-The less expensive route turns out to be the most costly—both financially and operationally.
-The result might not be as straightforward as simply finding an estimated cost per square foot.
+The less expensive route is the most costly—both financially and operationally.
+The result might not be as straightforward as finding an estimated square foot cost.

-It’s a highly individual process that requires “reverse engineering,” a space for the specific environment, and understanding the brand and business goals of a customer.
+It’s a highly individual process that requires “reverse engineering,” a space for the specific environment, and understanding a customer’s brand and business goals.